 Join us on our whistle-stop tour to Aberdeen, Edinburgh, the Shetland Islands and more, exploring all the best culinary delights Scotland has to offer, as well as some of the best places to stay along the way, bookable with Culture Trip.

 Your first thought might turn to the good ol’ deep fried Mars bar, a legendary heart attack-inducing snack that has come to define a trip to Glasgow.
 But the national cuisine is so much more than that.
 Freshly caught Scottish seafood is some of the best in the world, then there’s sumptuous black pudding, a succulent slab of Angus beef and, of course, haggis served with neeps and tatties.
 After reading this guide, you’ll be wanting a taste of more.

 We’ve also hand-picked a selection of places to stay to make a proper trip out of it, from hotels to spa and wellness retreats.
-Book on our website now and make the most of the Culture Trip Ultimate Covid-19 Booking Guarantee.
+Book on our website now and make the most of the Culture Trip Feel Good Booking Guarantee.

 The Aberdeen Angus, or just Angus, breed of cow is used all over the world, most commonly in the US, Canada, Argentina, New Zealand and Australia.
 Not only would it be rude not to try the meat from its birthplace, but you’re also getting one of the finest cuts of beef anywhere in the globe.
 We’d recommend Vovem, a contemporary steakhouse in Aberdeen city centre, where you’ll find some of the finest Aberdeenshire Highland beef.